 About me

-I am a research scientist at the DiRAC Institute in the Department of Astronomy at the University of Washington.
-I completed my PhD at the University of Washington (UW) in 2019 and was a postdoctoral fellow here at UW from 2019 until starting my current position in 2022.
+I am a project scientist at SLAC working on the Vera Rubin Observatory.
+I completed my PhD at the University of Washington (UW) in 2019 and was previously a postdoctoral fellow and then research scientist at UW from 2019 until September 2024.

 My scientific interests focus on creating new tools and methods to study large, complex datasets like the LSST through simulations, machine learning and high performance computing.
 These interests take me across a range of astronomical topics from detecting the faintest asteroids in our Solar System to measuring the distances to far-off galaxies.
 I am a member of three LSST Science Collaborations: the LSST Solar System Science Collaboration (LSST SSSC), the LSST Informatics and Statistics Science Collaboration (LSST ISSC), and the LSST Dark Energy Science Collaboration (LSST DESC) where I am the co-convener of the Photometric Redshifts Working Group.

-In my free time I love to get outside any way I can from running the high trails of the Cascades to hiking along lakes and rivers with my family.
+In my free time I love to get outside any way I can from trail running in the mountains to hiking along lakes and rivers with my family.